 The easiest way to rid your drain of hair is with a commercial hair removal product, like Nair or Veet.
 Just pour some down the drain and allow the cream or lotion time to dissolve and remove the blockage.
 Or, try using an equal mixture of baking soda and distilled white vinegar as a clearing substitute.
 It can be just as effective and is much eco-friendlier.

 If your shower drain repeatedly gets blocked, perhaps it’s time to purchase a replacement drain cover – Swan’s Complete Plumbing would be happy to install one or more for you to make drain maintenance a much simpler task.

 The larger the drain, the longer it will take to block up.
 That’s the good news.
 Conversely, once a large drain does get blocked, the challenge of clearing it becomes significantly more difficult.
 That’s why we encourage you to proactively treat your floor drains to regular applications of baking soda and vinegar, followed occasionally by a potful of boiling hot water.
 You also can contact Swan’s for a supply of Bio-Clean.
 It’s an organic drain cleaning powder that, once mixed with water, does an outstanding job of preventing blocked drains or cutting through existing blockages.
 Bio-Clean is not available in retail stores.

-Of course, when all else fails, Swan’s Professional Plumbing is on hand to solve any blocked drain problem.
-Plus, we guarantee your Professional satisfaction.
+Of course, when all else fails, Swan’s Complete Plumbing is on hand to solve any blocked drain problem.
+Plus, we guarantee your complete satisfaction.
 Contact us today for the help you need, a supply of Bio-Clean, or any other plumbing or hot water service need you might have.